AnoopKiranAM/Mining-Software-Repository/README.md

 Our process includes the Effort of automation and involves more technical things of what the authors have done manually in the actual research paper.
 We have tried to answer the RQ1 of the paper quite effectively in finding the root cause, manifestation and category of the PR's.
 As part of RQ1 we have identified the characteristics of problems being addressed in RegEx related PR's.
 The columns "Root Cause", "Manifestation", "Category" have been identified with similar values as in the original paper.

 But we were not able to continue the anaysis of the of RQ2 to the end as we require the credentials of the other PR's of other repo used by the authors.
 Plus it was a combursome task to fetch all the code and analyze if there was RegEx addition(RegEx Add) or RegEx Updation(RegEx Edit) or RegEx Deletion (RegEx Delete) or RegEx API changes in the PR.
-This is where we faltered and could not complete the reproduction of the RQ2, as a result of that we couldnt not suggest the 10 common fix patters to fix either a RegEx Bug or RegEx API Bug.
+This is where we faltered and could not complete the reproduction of the RQ2, as a result of that we could not suggest the 10 common fix patterns to fix either a RegEx Bug or RegEx API Bug.

 ### Data Delta:
 To understand if  bugs are similar in complexity to other software bugs, author have compared the regex-related PRs (regexPRs) with a public dataset of PRs from GitHub projects that use PRs in their development cycle.
-But we could't get the dataset of PR's from other projects as we reqired the credentials to be used in pygithub.
+But we couldn't get the dataset of PR's from other projects as we reqired the credentials to be used in pygithub.

 We have managed to gather the details like number of commits, number of files changes and modified lines of code for the RQ2 analysis.
 But we failed to compare it with the PR's of other Repository
-Like Wise we found it hard to get all the lines of code being addressed in every PR and then analyze those lines of code to get the common fix patters for the RegEx related Bugs.
+Like Wise we found it hard to get all the lines of code being addressed in every PR and then analyze those lines of code to get the common fix patterns for the RegEx related Bugs.

 # :pencil: Experiment